Bioart: Contemporary bioart

 In 2004, Suzanne Anker and Dorothy Nelkin's The Molecular Gaze also helped establish the integration of molecular biology with artistic practice.

 In 2009 the project Bulletproof Skin by Jalila Essaïdi received international attention for integrating spider silk from GM goats into human skin tissue.
 The work provoked debate about possible military applications as bullet-resistant skin, and helped bring the bioart movement into mainstream awareness through global media coverage such as CNN, FOX and the BBC.
 The success of the project led Jalila Essaïdi to establish of the BioArt Laboratories foundation in Eindhoven, later recognized as the national research institute for the biological arts in the Netherlands.
 Together with MU Hybrid Art House and ZonMw (the Netherlands Organisation for Health Research and Development) the foundation co-founded the international Bio Art & Design Award, which for over a decade fostered collaboration between leading research institutes and artists.
 Each year three winners received €25,000 in funding (a total of €75,000 annually), amounting to over €825,000 awarded during the program’s run.
 The foundation and award played an important role in the development of the bioart movement by structurally linking emerging artists with scientific laboratories and enabling projects that later gained international recognition at institutions such as the Centre Pompidou, the Venice Biennale, and the Museum of Modern Art.

 In 2015-2016 Amy Karle created Regenerative Reliquary, a sculpture of bio-printed scaffolds for human MSC stem cell culture into bone, in the shape of a human hand form installed in a vessel.
 In 2019, Karle made The Heart Of Evolution, a 3D printed heart featuring a redesigned vascular system to potentially improve the heart's functionality and mitigate the impact of embolism.
 In 2024 she created an interactive artwork Echoes From the Valley of Existence, which sends DNA samples converted into powder and encased in a polymer into space.

+Filamentous fungi guided into a cursor shape by laser on an agar plate, time-lapse sequence.
+Kexin Wang et al., SIGGRAPH Asia 2024.

+In 2024, Kexin Wang and collaborators from Brown University, the Rhode Island School of Design, and the Royal College of Art presented a zero-coding tool at SIGGRAPH Asia designed for artists working with living filamentous fungi as a creative medium.
+The system employs a neural network-driven cellular automaton to simulate fungal morphology, synchronised with a laser that exploits the organism's photophobia to contain mycelium growth within pre-designed shapes on agar plates, enabling artists to produce living biological drawings without programming expertise.

-Bioart continues to evolve into the 2020s to address issues of environmental sustainability and social justice.
+Bioart continues to evolve into the mid-2020s to address issues of environmental sustainability and social justice.